seyitaintkim/VS-Code/README.md

 - `~/.vscode` for extensions and `Applications/Visual Studio Code.app/Contents/`
 - `C:\users\{username}\AppData\Local\Programs\Microsoft VS Code`

+## First Steps

+Open up your VS Code, and press <span color="red">⇧⌘P</span> to bring up the command palette.
+This is your most useful command: if you ever get lost, bring up the command palette and start typing.
+VS Code will match it and show you a list of results.
+Go to
+![alt](./img/editor-config1.png)
+![alt](./img/editor-config2.png)
+![alt](./img/editor-config3.png)

 ## Ok, how do I actually set up Airbnb Config?

 Here's **[relatively recent Medium Article](https://medium.com/javascript-in-plain-english/set-up-react-js-with-eslint-prettier-and-airbnb-cc015363a7c7)** and **[a Youtube video](https://www.youtube.com/watch?v=SydnKbGc7W8&t=3s)**.
 I'll be documenting the steps I have and will take as succintly and clearly as possible.
-![alt](./img/editor-config1.png)
-![alt](./img/editor-config2.png)
-![alt](./img/editor-config3.png)